by Alexander Thomas (aka Dr. Lex)

 See the README file for instructions how to select a certain configuration before flashing, and how to re-partition your F80 without losing your apps.

 Quite a bit of effort went into porting this ROM.
-If you use it, like it, and want to show your gratitude, a small donation (through PayPal or a BitCoin tip) is always appreciated.
+If you use it, like it, and want to show your gratitude, a small donation (through PayPal or BitCoin/Litecoin/Ethereum) is always appreciated.

 Flashing the entire ROM will reset the IMEI.
 I don't think my F80 ever had a valid IMEI to start with, but if yours has, you should write it down before flashing, and re-set it afterwards.
 Having a valid IMEI is not crucial in most countries, but it is good to have one.
 If your F80 lacks a valid IMEI but you still have an old phone lying around that you never use anymore, you can recycle its IMEI.